silverstripe/silverstripe-framework/docs/en/howto/simple-contact-form.md

 All forms have some basic validation built in – email fields will only let the user enter email addresses, number fields will only accept numbers, and so on.
 Sometimes you need more complicated validation, so you can define your own validation by extending the Validator class.

-The Sapphire framework comes with a predefined validator called 'RequiredFields', which performs the common task of making sure particular fields are filled out.
+The framework comes with a predefined validator called `[api:RequiredFields]`, which performs the common task of making sure particular fields are filled out.
 Below is the code to add validation to a contact form:

 	function Form() {
-		$fields = new FieldSet(
-			new TextField('Name'),
-			new EmailField('Email'),
-			new TextareaField('Message')
-		);

-		$actions = new FieldSet(
-			new FormAction('submit', 'Submit')
-		);
+		// ...
 		$validator = new RequiredFields('Name', 'Message');
 		return new Form($this, 'Form', $fields, $actions, $validator); }